packet-labs/AlgoTradingOnEquinixMetal/README.md

 # Deploying an Algo

 Deploying an Algo requires underling compute infrastructure, Alpaca credentials, and the algorithm itself (source code or binary).
-The long-short algo is written in Go which will be run on an Ubuntu server deployed from Equinix Metal.
+The long-short algo is written in Go, run on an Ubuntu server, and deployed from Equinix Metal.

 ## Deploy Equinix Metal

 Equinix Metal provides both an API and GUI to deploy infrastructure.
 This algo requires a single compute instance so the GUI will be used.
-Via the Equinix Metal console (https://console.equinix.com/), create a new project, and deploy an "on-demand", IAD 2, c3.medium.x86, Ubuntu 20.04 instance.
-Once it has started, via the Overview tab, copy the SSH root password and take note of the "Public IPv4" address.
+Via the Equinix Metal console (https://console.equinix.com/), create a new project, and deploy an "on-demand," IAD 2, c3.medium.x86, Ubuntu 20.04 instance.
+Once it has started, copy the SSH root password (via the verview tab) and take note of the "Public IPv4" address.

 ## Server Software Dependencies